-- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams
+- the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-Overstone has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
-The Headteacher receives a daily report which outlines any attempts to view inappropriate content.
-This system is regularly monitored by the DSL and IT provider to ensure it is fit for purpose.
+Overstone Combined School has online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored, at least annually, by the DSL, IT provider and nominated governor.
+A record will be kept of the reviews.